 We know that for certain categories, retailers, merchants or marketplaces have higher margins on products than others.
 So why not commission more for those products that have higher margins, and less for those with lower profits?
-The tools exist within the affiliate channel that allow you to pay publishers differently based on a set of predetermined goals – whether that be launching a new product or moving last season’s stock.
+The tools exist within the affiliate channel that allows you to pay publishers differently based on a set of predetermined goals – whether that be launching a new product or moving last season’s stock.
 This enables you to build an interesting and competitive affiliate portfolio that doesn’t directly affect the channel’s margin and provides an attractive variety of offers for publishers to advertise.

 Commission by publisher type

 There are dozens of different publisher models positioned in the market.
-Some aim to drive awareness and discovery of different brands and products, such as influencers or content sites, while some position themselves closer to the point of conversion, for example voucher and cashback sites.
-Both have enormous importance for the success of the program but if commissions are awarded based on the last click, or last point of contact before placing the final order online or in-store, it is more difficult for upper funnel publishers to be rewarded than those already closer to conversion.
-Employing multi-touch commissioning strategies encourages and incentivises those who support awareness and brand discovery by paying commissions for the role they play in the path to purchase.
+Some aim to drive awareness and discovery of different brands and products, such as influencers or content sites, while some position themselves closer to the point of conversion, for example, voucher and cashback sites.
+Both have enormous importance for the success of the programme but if commissions are awarded based on the last click, or last point of contact before placing the final order online or in-store, it is more difficult for upper funnel publishers to be rewarded than those already closer to conversion.
+Employing multi-touch commissioning strategies encourages and incentivizes those who support awareness and brand discovery by paying commissions for the role they play in the path to purchase.

 Additional commission for publishers who hit the exact right place at the right time

 A very common user journey in affiliate marketing goes something like this: a publisher promotes a particular product on behalf of an advertiser, the consumer visits the brand website via the affiliate link, browses multiple pages on the website, and then goes on to purchase something entirely different from the original product advertised.
 Of course, the publisher in question deserves the commission for having attracted the customer and encouraging the sale.
 But if a promotion leads to the sale of the specific item shared with their audience, it suggests the publisher has hit that sweet spot everyone is after – reaching the exact right audience at the right place and right time.
-Incentivising this authentic and action-oriented connection warrants additional reward through increased commission.
+Incentivizing this authentic and action-oriented connection warrants additional reward through increased commission.

 Commission incentive for affiliates with sales growth